yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 Schema caching is a special caching feature that should be enabled whenever you are using [Active Record](db-active-record.md).
 As you know, Active Record is intelligent enough to detect schema information (e.g. column names, column types, constraints) about a DB table without requiring you to manually describe them.
-Active Record obtains these information by executing extra SQL queries.
+Active Record obtains this information by executing extra SQL queries.
 By enabling schema caching, the retrieved schema information will be saved in the cache and reused in future requests.